-Recently the Pennsylvania Horticultural Society (PHS) hosted a tour of two private gardens in Northwestern NJ and I had the joy of attending.
-While I frequently have savored a stroll among my friend and design colleague’s garden, this visit of meandering grounds and gardens was especially glorious; the unusual and pleasing plant combinations meticulously maintained.
-Ken Druse, garden author and photographer, joined the first leg of the PHS tour and shared concern that his gardens, next in queue, may not pass muster by comparison.
-It’s true this Spring’s plentiful moisture has been pleasing for plants, especially weeds.
-We giggled comparing gardening hands; both my friend’s and Ken’s equally worked.
+Ken Druse, a well-known garden author, and photographer, joined the first leg of the PHS tour and shared the concern that his gardens, next in the queue, may not pass muster by comparison.
+This Spring’s plentiful moisture has indeed been pleasing for plants, especially weeds.
+We giggled, comparing gardening hands; both my friend’s and Ken’s equally worked.

-“They’re here for you Ken,” my colleague humbly said.
-While it’s true Ken Druse is nationally known, my colleague’s design skills warrant her popularity and “fame” if she chose to not remain anonymous.
-Her gardens are featured in two books: Great Houses and Gardens of New Jersey by Caroline Seebohm, 2003 and Gardens of the Garden State by Nancy Berner and Susan Lowry, 2014.
-Ken’s gardens are also featured in the most recent book; a highly recommended read.
+“They’re here for you, Ken,” my colleague humbly said.
+While it’s true Ken Druse is nationally known, Marty’s design skills warrant her popularity and “fame,” though she prefers to remain anonymous.
+Her gardens grace the pages of two books: Great Houses and Gardens of New Jersey by Caroline Seebohm, 2003, and Gardens of the Garden State by Nancy Berner and Susan Lowry, 2014 also featuring Ken’s garden, a highly recommended read.

-Opening ones’ gardens to guests was a delightful gift these two provided.
-Their gardens far better groomed than my own I might add; a shoemaker with worn shoes as the saying goes.
+Opening ones’ gardens to guests was a delightful gift these legendary gardeners provided.
+Their gardens are far better groomed than my own; a shoemaker with worn shoes, as the saying goes.
 One wonders how these cobblers find time to sew such magnificent shoes.
 Their compassion for plants has much to do with it.

 A few of the many plants in Ken’s garden especially admired: